stelligent/api-indicators/README.md

 ## Using CanaryBoard

-After your CanaryBoard Rails app is up and running, you can use the example here: https://github.com/stelligent/canaryboard/blob/master/script/api-usage-example to update the status indicators for projects and services.
+After your CanaryBoard Rails app is up and running, you can use the examples here:

+* https://github.com/stelligent/canaryboard/blob/master/script/api-usage-example to update the status indicators for projects and services.
-For a more specific examples customize [set-indicators.rb](https://gist.github.com/PaulDuvall/552cbe661e0e943a0de1) and [update-indicators.rb](https://gist.github.com/PaulDuvall/f6c59b78fc8af286f5c8).
+* For more specific examples, you can customize [set-indicators.rb](https://gist.github.com/PaulDuvall/552cbe661e0e943a0de1) and [update-indicators.rb](https://gist.github.com/PaulDuvall/f6c59b78fc8af286f5c8).

+## More Information

 For more information, you can read the [Agile DevOps: Build a DevOps dashboard](http://www.ibm.com/developerworks/agile/library/a-devops10/) from IBM developerWorks on using CanaryBoard.